Aiman03-del/Aiman03-del/README.md

 ### 👩‍💻 About Me

-- 👨‍💻 Passionate about building high-quality web applications.
+- 👨‍💻 Passionate about building high-quality websites.
 - 🌱 Currently exploring **Next.js & TypeScript**.
 - 🔭 Working on a **Parcel Ease Website**.
 - 💬 Ask me about **React, Node.js, MongoDB**.